IPv4 Fragment Handling

 By default, Cilium configures the eBPF datapath to perform IP fragment tracking to allow protocols that do not support segmentation (such as UDP) to transparently transmit large messages over the network.
-IP fragment tracking is implemented in eBPF using an LRU (Least Recently Used) map which requires Linux 4.10 or later.
 This feature may be configured using the following options:

 --enable-ipv4-fragment-tracking: Enable or disable IPv4 fragment tracking.
 Enabled by default.